-Having considered the many and numerous failures in serving the Lord, in his Words to Winners of Souls Horatius Bonar identifies the seventh, eighth, and ninth of 14 specific sins that we must confess, that of being flippant, self-centered, and proud:
+Having considered the many and numerous failures in serving the Lord, in his Words to Winners of Souls Horatius Bonar then lists 14 specific sins that we must confess:

 Let us, as they did, deal honestly with ourselves.
 Our confessions ought to be no less ample and searching.

 We have been unfaithful.
 The fear of man and the love of his applause have often made us afraid.
 We have been unfaithful to our own souls, to our flocks, and to our brethren; unfaithful in the pulpit, in visiting, in discipline, in the church.
 In the discharge of every one of the duties of our stewardship there has been grievous unfaithfulness.
 Instead of the special particularization of the sin reproved, there has been the vague allusion.
 Instead of the bold reproof, there has been the timid hint.
 Instead of the uncompromising condemnation, there has been the feeble disapproval.
 Instead of the unswerving consistency of a holy life whose uniform tenor should be a protest against the world and a rebuke of sin, there has been such an amount of unfaithfulness in our walk and conversation, in our daily deportment and intercourses with others, that any degree of faithfulness we have been enabled to manifest on the Lord’s Day is almost neutralized by the want of circumspection which our weekday life exhibits.